dfuse-io/docs/content/eosio/admin-guide/backup-recovery.md

 weight: 120
 ---

+{{< alert type="note" >}}
-Goal: understand components that require backup/recovery to ensure smooth operation, how these are implemented in dfuse and what can be/is done automatically.
+The **goal of this page** is to help you understand the components that require backup/recovery to ensure smooth operation, and how these are implemented in dfuse and what can be/is done automatically.
+{{< /alert >}}

+// TODO: finish

+## `nodeos` node backup

+* detail APIs available to do those things (node-manager)
+* detail the flags to do those things automatically
-* backup of `nodeos`
+* describe the automatic recovery behavior of `node-manager`.

+# `pitreos`

+* insert the link to the video about pitreos
+* describe the benefits
-* `pitreos`
+* link to repo

+# peering nodes

 * setup of a peering / backup node with full blocks.log for quick access

-* purge of blocks.log on `mindreader`, as they aren't required.
+# backup node

+* blocks.log maintenance, describe how we can purge them
+* how we need a full copy somewhere (backup node?)

+# other components

 * all other components, sourcing their data from object stores, don't need backup/recovery.

-## `nodeos` node backup

-##

-# `pitreos`